 organ, piano, harpsichord; Handbell Choir

-After graduation from Calvin College, she received a Fulbright Scholarship for a year of study in organ, harpsichord, and continuo playing with the internationally famous teacher and scholar Gustav Leonhardt at the Amsterdam Conservatory, The Netherlands.
-She continued with graduate work in musicology at the University of Toronto, also studying harpsichord with Greta Kraus at the Royal Conservatory of Music, and completed her MA in Music on a full tuition and books scholarship at Smith College, Massachusetts.
-She has done additional graduate work at Stanford University and the New England Conservatory, and has studied organ with Anton Heiller and harpsichord with Kenneth Gilbert at the International Organ Concours in Haarlem, The Netherlands. firstname.lastname@example.org
+After graduation from Calvin College, Michigan, Trudy received a Fulbright Scholarship for a year of study at the Amsterdam Conservatory, The Netherlands, in organ, harpsichord, and continuo-playing with Gustav Leonhardt, a world-renowned Baroque music scholar.
+She continued with graduate work in musicology at the University of Toronto, also studying harpsichord with Greta Kraus at the Royal Conservatory of Music, and completed her MA in Music on a full scholarship at Smith College, Massachusetts.
+She has done additional graduate work at Stanford University and the New England Conservatory; she has studied organ with Anton Heiller and harpsichord with Kenneth Gilbert at the Summer International Organ Concours in Haarlem, The Netherlands.

 Charles Grogan earned a Bachelor of Arts in music with a piano concentration at Salisbury University (Maryland), a master’s degree in composition at California State Long Beach, and a D.M.A. in composition at the University of Arizona.
 He has written piano, orchestral, and ensemble works, as well as hymn arrangements for choir.
 Along with studies in traditional theory, Grogan has done research into the history of American folk music.
 As part of that research, he is preparing to publish scores of Scott Joplin piano rolls and transcriptions of 1920s-30s barrelhouse piano.
 Grogan came to Wittenberg in 2011. email@example.com